unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 ## how to run
 ### Docker
 you have the option of using docker to run the project.
-This is recommended.
+This is recommended. run `docker compose up` for a dev environment, or `docker compose -f docker-compose-prod.yaml up` for a prod environment

 Caveats: